MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ## App compatibility

-Most apps run on ARM-based Windows 11 PCs with limited exclusions.
+Most apps run smoothly on ARM-based Windows 11 PCs, with only a few exceptions.

 ### Supported apps

-- Most x86 Win32 apps run on ARM-based Surface devices.
+- **x86 Win32 apps**: Most run seamlessly on ARM-based Surface devices, benefiting from advanced emulation technology.
-- Native Arm64 and Microsoft Store UWP apps provide an excellent user experience utilizing the full native speed of the ARM-based processor while optimizing battery life.
-More Native Arm64 apps are now available including Adobe Photoshop and Adobe Lightroom.
+- **Native Arm64 and Microsoft Store UWP apps**: These apps deliver an outstanding user experience, taking full advantage of the ARM-based processor's native speed while optimizing battery life.
+The availability of Native Arm64 apps continues to grow, including popular applications like Adobe Photoshop and Adobe Lightroom.
-- Apps that use drivers designed for a Windows 10 or Windows 11 PC running on an ARM-based processor.
+- **Driver-supported apps**: Apps that rely on drivers specifically designed for ARM-based Windows 10 or Windows 11 PCs are fully supported.
-- x64 emulation for Windows is now generally available in Windows 11.
+- **x64 emulation**: Now generally available in Windows 11, x64 emulation allows for broader app compatibility, enabling many x64 apps to run effectively on ARM-based devices.

 ### FastTrack App Assure